-In July 2012, RPTA rolled out its most recent update of the program to ensure manufacturers of recycled paperboard used in food-contact applications can continue to assure compliance with FDA requirements.
-The Program has been enhanced to comprehensively address the various regulatory requirements under the FDA statutory authority that apply to recycled paperboard use in food packaging.
+In January 2018, RPTA rolled out its most recent update of the program to ensure manufacturers of recycled paperboard and containerboard used in food-contact applications can continue to assure compliance with FDA requirements.
+The Program has been enhanced to comprehensively address the various regulatory requirements under the FDA statutory authority that apply to recycled paperboard and containerboard use in food packaging.
 The Program includes processes to address:

-- Control of sources of recovered fiber - Implementation of a chemical testing protocol - Implementation of microbiological testing to assure that contamination of the surface of the paperboard is reduced to as low as practicable and the paperboard is free of pathogens - Implementation of Good Manufacturing Practices which include a variety of processes to assure the manufacturing of the packaging does not render the package unfit for food - Implementation of quality control end-testing - Maintenance of adequate company records
+- Use of reclaimed fiber in paperboard intended for direct food contact as stipulated in 21 CFR 176.260 - Control of sources of recovered fiber - Use of additives suitable for food contact as stipulated in 21 CFR176.170 and 21 CFR 176.180 - Implementation of microbiological testing to assure that contamination of the surface of the paperboard or containerboard is reduced to as low as practicable and the recycled fiber packaging substrate is free of pathogens - Implementation of Good Manufacturing Practices which include a variety of processes to assure the manufacturing of the packaging does not render the package unfit for food - Implementation of a chemical testing protocol for quality control end-testing - Maintenance of adequate company records